 Table of Contents

-In order to properly calculate the size of a water softener, you’ll first need to gather a few pieces of information:
+To properly calculate the size of a water softener, you’ll need to know:

 - Your water hardness

 👉 Take Our Water Softener Sizing Quiz for Even More Info!